-The FA program provides programs and outreach services to include, but not limited to: the 1-800 Military OneSource (MOS); the Military and Family Life Counseling (MFLC)

-Program; financial outreach and non-medical counseling; spouse education and career opportunities; child care services; youth programs; and, support to the Guard and Reserve service members and their families.
-Funding supports DoD-wide service delivery contracts to support all Active Duty, Guard, and Reserve Components, and is aimed at providing outreach on and off installations with emphasis on geographically dispersed populations.
-MOS serves as the single DoD point of contact for the collection of personnel accounting information from the DoD Components (DoDI 3001.02 Personnel Accountability in Conjunction with Natural or Manmade Disasters) and has become the Department's standard for providing 24/7 assistance to military members and their family members around the world.
+The FA program provides programs and outreach services to include, but not limited to: the 1-800 Military OneSource; the Military and Family Life Counseling Program; financial outreach and non-medical counseling; Spouse Education and Career Opportunities; child care services; youth programs; morale, welfare and recreation programs; and, support to the Guard and Reserve service members, their families, and survivors.
+Funding supports DoDwide service delivery contracts to support all Active Duty, Guard, and Reserve Components, and is aimed at providing outreach on and off installations with emphasis on geographically dispersed populations.
+Military OneSource serves as the single DoD point of contact for the collection of personnel accounting information from the DoD Components (DoDI 3001.02 Personnel Accountability in Conjunction with Natural or Manmade Disasters) and has become the Department's standard for providing 24/7 assistance to military members and their family members around the world.